akhilesh-w/logseq/pages/B___Atomic Habits.md

 - **Many people think they lack motivation when what they really lack is clarity.
 It is not always obvious when and where to take action.**
 -
 - “Disciplined” people are better at structuring their lives in a way that does not require heroic willpower and self-control.
 In other words, they spend less time in tempting situations.
+- It is easy to get bogged down trying to find the optimal plan for change: the fastest way to lose weight, the best program to build muscle, the perfect idea for a side hustle.
+We are so focused on figuring out the best approach that we never get around to taking action.
+As Voltaire once wrote, “The best is the enemy of the good.”
 -